khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 name: Navigation
 ---

 Users rely on the navigation to move around and orient themselves in GitLab.
-This pattern outlines some of the qualities that make it consistent, familiar, and usable.
+This pattern outlines the qualities that make the navigation consistent, familiar, and usable.
 For help with other aspects of GitLab's navigation, refer to the following resources:

 - [How to propose a change to navigation.](https://about.gitlab.com/handbook/product/ux/navigation/)
 - [How to conduct user research of a proposed change to navigation.](https://about.gitlab.com/handbook/product/ux/ux-research/evaluating-navigation/)

 ## Overview

-The navigation is a consistently available user interface structure that contains functionality for moving around GitLab as well as for accomplishing core tasks.
-The navigation is made up of two main components: The navigation sidebar and the [breadcrumb](/components/breadcrumb).
+The navigation is the global chrome of the application that controls the content in the main view.
+Is is comprised of two main components: The navigation sidebar and the [breadcrumb](/components/breadcrumb).
 These components were designed to work together within the bigger picture of [page templates (draft)](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1556) to invoke a sense of reliable wayfinding.

 ### Layout